beeduq/samuraicat/README.md

 -----------------------------------------------------------
-How to: In Terminal (Konsole, Kitty, alacritty)
+How to: In Terminal (Konsole, Kitty, Alacritty)

 cd ~/Pictures

 git clone --depth=1 https://github.com/beeduq/samuraicat.git

-The walpapers should be in Pictures, samuraicat folder now.
+The wallpapers should be in Pictures, samuraicat folder now.

 ------------------------------------------------------------